 Don’t expect to start studying and know or understand everything straightaway.
 It takes time and lots of practice.
 It’s a marathon not a sprint!
 So start working from the beginning and work consistently over the months to your exam, little and often, building on your knowledge as you go.
 Do not leave things to the last 2/3 weeks – this approach doesn’t work with professional exams.

 Realistically decide when you can study during the week, evening and weekends.
 Warn family and friends that you’re out of action so they buy into it.
 Set a realistic study timetable (covering learning, question practice and mock exams) and stick to it throughout your course prep.

 5) Use all available “free time”

-E.g. lunch breaks at work, train journeys etc. – it’s easy to practise multiple choice questions, or learn calculations in this ‘downtime’.
-You’ll be amazed how useful & how effective short knowledge bursts can be – and over a sitting how many additional study hours you can find by using these ‘down’ times.
+E.g. lunch breaks at work, train journeys etc. – it’s easy to practice multiple choice questions, or learn calculations in this ‘downtime’.
+You’ll be amazed how useful and how effective short knowledge bursts can be – and over a sitting how many additional study hours you can find by using these ‘down’ times.